jnstockley/AddressBookREST/README.md

 # AddressBookREST

+## Version 3.2
+This update includes all the changes during the BETA as well as updated dependencies.

 ## Version 3.0.1
 This update includes updated dependencies and some minor bug fixes when getting a singular person!
 Please update.